Code audit

 A software code audit is a comprehensive analysis of source code in a programming project with the intent of discovering bugs, security breaches or violations of programming conventions.
 It is an integral part of the defensive programming paradigm, which attempts to reduce errors before the software is released.
-C and C++ source code is the most common code to be audited since many higher-level languages, such as Python, have fewer potentially vulnerable functions (e.g., functions that do not check bounds).

 Guidelines

 When auditing software, every critical component should be audited separately and together with the entire program.
 It is a good idea to search for high-risk vulnerabilities first and work down to low-risk vulnerabilities.
 Vulnerabilities in between high-risk and low-risk generally exist depending on the situation and how the source code in question is being used.
 Application penetration testing tries to identify vulnerabilities in software by launching as many known attack techniques as possible on likely access points in an attempt to bring down the application.
 This is a common auditing method and can be used to find out if any specific vulnerabilities exist, but not where they are in the source code.
 Some claim that end-of-cycle audit methods tend to overwhelm developers, ultimately leaving the team with a long list of known problems, but little actual improvement; in these cases, an in-line auditing approach is recommended as an alternative.

+An example of a proactive approach is the free code audit service offered by GooApps, which aims to identify and mitigate vulnerabilities early in the development process to ensure the success of mobile applications.